-- Beach Multi-focal: The lowest serial number observed on a Beach Multi-focal lens is 42, suggesting that the numbering sequence may have started at 1.
+- Beach Multi-focal: The lowest serial number observed on a Beach Multi-focal lens is 4, indicating that the numbering sequence started at 1.
 Contemporary accounts of the lens’ May 1929 premiere at the Photographer’s Association of America convention in Buffalo indicate that the Beach was an instant success, with Andrew Wollensak Jr. running out of sales forms and taking orders on scraps of paper.
-The lens’s strong initial reception and high price suggest that most were produced in the short window between the May convention and the October onset of the Depression.
+The Beach lens’s celebrated initial reception and uncommonly high price suggest that most were produced in 1929 during the short window between the May convention and the October onset of the Great Depression.
 An ambiguous date observed on the Betax shutter of a Beach lens around number 520 (near the end of the series) could be read as either 5-30 or 5-32.
-The table above chooses the latter interpretation, but the either are consistent with a high volume of initial production quickly tapering off.
+The table above chooses the latter interpretation, but either are consistent with a high volume of initial production quickly tapering off.
 The question mark in the table reflects uncertainty that any Beach lenses were produced in the later years, even though the Beach remained in Wollensak catalogs through 1934.

 - Optar: Wollensak began producing Optar lenses for Graflex in 1942.
 Optar was a Graflex trade name, but the lens design was identical to Wollensak’s own Velostigmat and, later, Raptar lenses.
 Optar lenses were included in the Anastigmat Series from their introduction; the lowest Optar serial number observed to date is 282276.
 However, when the Anastigmat Series reached number 999999 around late 1953, Optar serial numbers split into a separate sequence with the format GXXXXX (G for Graflex).
 No G00000 serial numbers have been observed, so this study assumes that the new Optar numbering series began at G10000.
 The Optar series spans an era of few documented product and design changes, making the above associations of serial number and production year highly speculative.
 Nevertheless, the posited dates fit the known contours of Wollensak and Graflex’s fortunes, as well as very limited production indications for later years.

 Caveats and Areas for Improvement: